jrdnbwmn/query/_posts/2018-5-8-philip-manavopoulos-from-doorbell.md

 ---
 title:  "Philip Manavopoulos from Doorbell"
-tags: [ pricing, competition, growth, query ]
+tags: [ pricing, competition, growth ]
 ---

 [Philip Manavopoulos](https://twitter.com/manavo?lang=en) is the founder of [Doorbell.io](https://doorbell.io/), a tool for easily gathering in-app user feedback on all major platforms (web, iOS, and Android).
 Philip is from the United Kingdom, and has represented his country in sport competitions and played violin for almost 20 years.